 Wagner Skis made for your DNA in a carbon neutral way

-Pete Wagner makes custom made skis from a pre purposed gas station in Placerville using wind and solar power to ensure a carbon neutral factory.
+Pete Wagner makes custom made skis once sold from a pre purposed gas station in Placerville using wind and solar power to ensure a carbon neutral factory (now relocated to Mountain Village).
 Not only are your skis one of kind made specifically for your own skiing DNA with a top sheet designed just for you, they are also good for the environment that means so much to those who care for the great outdoors.
 In our world that’s a double hitter.